microsoft/scmsamples-EnterpriseAssetManagement/README.md

 ```powershell
 .\scripts\SolutionPackTool.ps1
 ```
-- AssetManagementMobileSolution_managed.zip and AssetManagementMobileSolution.zip are now in /bin
+- msdyn_AssetManagementMobileSolution_managed.zip and msdyn_AssetManagementMobileSolution.zip are now in /bin
 ---

 ## Installing the Mobile App in Dataverse